 Shopping around for life insurance?

 Good news: Reputable ratings agencies do the hard work of analyzing whether an insurer has the financial ability to pay out your policy.
 These agencies, in other words, can show you whether the issuer of your policy is legit.
+Plus, there are regulatory structures in place to help safeguard your life insurance policy.

 If you think about it, scouring ratings is probably something you already do regularly.
 You may have looked on websites like Edmunds before buying a new car, or read a Sephora review before plopping down $20 for lipstick.